canonical/opensearch-operator/docs/how-to/upgrade.md

 Optionally, it is recommended to scale the application up by one unit before upgrading.

 The new unit will be the first one to be updated, and it will assert that the upgrade is possible.
-In case of failure, having the extra unit will ease the rollback procedure, without disrupting service see more in [Minor rollback how-to](how-to-minor-rollback).
+In the event of a failure, an extra unit simplifies manual recovery without disrupting service.

 ```shell
 juju add-unit opensearch